CheshtaFoundation/cheshta-hugo/content/english/_index.md

     * Provision of capital intensive equipment & devices for Children with Special Needs.

-    * Provision of advanced text & audo- visual training materials inclusive of latest techniques of managment of Children with Special Needs.
+    * Provision of advanced text & audio-visual training materials inclusive of latest techniques of management of Children with Special Needs.

     * Provision of financial assistance for progressive improvement of centre’s training activities "